 The Camillian approach to health care is holistic and ecumenical.
 By providing services to the poor, the sick, and the elderly with a sense of compassion and love, the St. Camillus Campus offers hope and meaning to those who are suffering, comfort and security to those who are aging, and serenity to those who are dying, taking into account each person’s innate dignity, unique needs, and God- given rights.

-Out of intense involvement with supervisor/s, other students, people in crisis, and other professionals, CPE students are challenged to improve, deepen, and expand the quality of their pastoral relationships.
+Out of intense involvement with ACPE certified educator/s, other students, people in crisis, and other professionals, CPE students are challenged to improve, deepen, and expand the quality of their pastoral relationships.

 Through viewing complicated life situations from different viewpoints, students are able to gain new insights and understanding about the human situation.